 Transnational organized crime began to establish a foothold in the country during the latter half of the 20th century.
 From the 1970s to the 1990s, Colombia’s Medellín and Cali cartels used Ecuador as a transshipment point for trafficking drugs and as a smuggling hub for precursor chemicals needed to process the coca leaf into cocaine.

-A string of seizures, arrests and testimonies over the years also show that Mexico’s Sinaloa Cartel has succeeded in establishing contacts and routes in Ecuador.
-This expansion, mentioned in documents from the US criminal case against Sinaloa leader Joaquín “El Chapo” Guzmán, has been particularly remarkable in the port city of Guayaquil.
+The Sinaloa Cartel of Mexico has successfully established contacts and routes in Ecuador, as evidenced by a series of seizures, arrests, and testimonies.
+According to documents presented in the US criminal case against Sinaloa leader Joaquín "El Chapo" Guzmán, this expansion has been particularly significant in the port city of Guayaquil.

 Between 2013 and 2017, nearly 1,000 police officers were dismissed, including high-ranking officers.
 Just under half of the dismissals were tied to allegedly criminal behavior.
 Police involvement in criminal activities has ranged from graft to extortion to facilitating drug trafficking and even transporting drugs in police vehicles.